37-year-old Arizona man arrested in connection with slaying of Gretna teen

 The body of 18-year-old Parker League, who had graduated from Gretna High School in May, was found on June 12 in a bonfire pile at Bulldog Canyon in the Tonto National Forest.
 The remote area is about 40 miles northeast of Phoenix.

-On Thursday, the Maricopa County Sheriff's Office announced that an arrest had been made.
-Anthonie Ruinard, 37, was taken into custody Wednesday on suspicion of first-degree murder, drug possession, drug manufacturing, weapon possession, credit card theft, credit card fraud and concealing a dead body.
+On Thursday, the Maricopa County Sheriff’s Office announced that an arrest had been made.
+Anthonie Ruinard, 37, was taken into custody the day before on suspicion of first-degree murder, drug possession, drug manufacturing, weapon possession, credit card theft, credit card fraud and concealing a dead body.

 People are also reading…